thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

     { field: "CustomerId", operator: "eq", value: customerId }

-The filter that we add to the DataSource says that we want to the DataSource to only have items which have a `CustomerId` equal to the customerId that we got as a parameter to the function.
+The filter that we add to the DataSource says that we want the DataSource to only have items which have a `CustomerId` equal to the customerId that we got as a parameter to the function.
-Adding this filter causes the DataSource to send a request to the server asking for only Orders that belong to the speciifed Customer.
+Adding this filter causes the DataSource to send a request to the server asking for only Orders that belong to the specified Customer.